carbon-language/carbon-lang/docs/design/generics/details.md

 in the `class` definition.

 **Comparison with other languages:** Rust only defines implementations lexically outside of the `class` definition.
-This Carbon approach means that a type's API is described by declarations inside the `class` definition and doesn't change afterwards.
+Carbon's approach results in every type's API is described by declarations inside its `class` definition and doesn't change afterwards.

 **References:** Carbon's interface implementation syntax was first defined in